e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/javascript/webhooks/PUBLIC_TEMPLATE.md

 - Skills are downloaded under `/mnt/session/skills/<name>/`.
 - Generated artifacts should be written under `/mnt/session/outputs`.
 - Request bodies larger than 1 MiB are rejected before signature verification.
+- The webhook server starts one bounded worker process per `session.status_run_started` event, up to `MAX_WORKERS` concurrent workers.
+This keeps later sessions moving even when an older session is still waiting on an idle event stream.
+- If a webhook arrives while all worker slots are full, the server retries the skipped worker start until a slot opens.
+- Each worker defaults to a 30-second session idle timeout and a 180-second process runtime guard.
+  Override the idle timeout with `/mnt/session/.worker-max-idle-seconds`; override the runtime guard with `WORKER_RUN_SECONDS` in the template environment if your tasks usually run longer.